GOLDROTSCHWARTZ Arthouse

 Artist of the month May 2020 - Uwe Fehrmann - Between times

-The focus of Uwe Fehrmanns work is the human being in his dialectical relationship to society and environment.
+The focus of Uwe Fehrmann’s work is the human being and their relationship to society and the environment.

-The Hamburg based painter Fehrmann creates complex pictorial works that refer to current but also fundamental questions.
+The Hamburg-based painter creates complex, often large-format works that address both current and fundamental questions.

-Individual attributes evoke associations with the German-German history as well as current positions.
+His imagery also evokes associations with German history as well as contemporary social positions.

 Christian von Grumbkow - Artist of the month April 2020